sheep0x/anidown/README.md

 2. send me a patch

+Sorry for the inconvenience.

-I plan to move the repo to Bitbucket.org, so that things will get easier.
+I plan to move the repo to [Bitbucket.org](https://bitbucket.org/), so that things will get easier.

 If you know how to fix the mercurial-git bug or have any good suggestions about a better workaround, please tell me.
-Sorry for the inconvenience.